Oliveira wins rain-hit Thai MotoGP as title race tightens again

 It was a nightmare day for France's Quartararo and Spain's Aleix Espargaro -- third in the title chase -- hardly had a great time either.

-He came 11th in the first MotoGP in Thailand since 2019 and is 20 points off Quartararo.
+He came 11th on his Aprilia in the first MotoGP in Thailand since 2019 and is 20 points off Quartararo.
 The title race is too close to call.

+Australia is up next, in two weeks, and Ducati's Bagnaia smells his chance.

+"It will be very important to be competitive but it won't be easy," the man with all the momentum said after closing the gap once more on Quartararo.

 "Every time we get a chance to ride on the wet I'm always super fast," Oliveira said after upstaging the title contenders.